RohitRajput021/Autonomous-Floor-Cleaning-Robot/README.md

 ## How It Works

+The robotic vacuum cleaner operates through a combination of hardware components and software algorithms that work together to provide an efficient cleaning experience.
+Below is an overview of the key processes involved in its operation:

+1. **Initialization**:
+   - When powered on, the robot performs a self-check to ensure all components are functioning properly.
+It initializes the sensors and motors and prepares for navigation.

+2. **Environment Mapping**:
-- **Navigation**: The robot uses SLAM to create a map of the environment, and the A* algorithm helps it find the shortest path to clean and return to the docking station.
+   - The robot uses the SLAM (Simultaneous Localization and Mapping) algorithm to create a map of the environment as it moves.
+The ultrasonic and infrared sensors detect obstacles and measure distances, allowing the robot to build a spatial representation of the area it needs to clean.

-- **Obstacle Detection**: Ultrasonic and infrared sensors help detect obstacles and adjust the path.
+3. **Obstacle Detection and Navigation**:
+   - The ultrasonic sensors continuously scan the environment to detect obstacles in real-time.
+When an obstacle is detected, the robot employs the A* pathfinding algorithm to calculate an optimal route around the obstacle, ensuring it can navigate efficiently without getting stuck.

+4. **Cleaning Process**:
+   - The robot uses a mop attachment to clean floors as it navigates.
+Water or cleaning solution is distributed onto the mop to ensure effective cleaning.
+The robot adjusts its speed and movement patterns based on the detected floor type to optimize cleaning efficiency.

+5. **Power Management**:
+   - The robot monitors its battery levels throughout the cleaning process.
+When the battery reaches a predefined low level, the robot ceases cleaning operations and initiates the self-docking process.

+6. **Self-Docking**:
-- **Self-Charging**: Using the location data from SLAM, the robot can find its way back to the docking station when the battery is low.
+   - Using the A* algorithm, the robot calculates the best path back to the docking station.
+It navigates back, avoiding obstacles along the way.
+Once it reaches the docking station, the robot connects to the charger and begins recharging its battery.

+7. **User Interaction**:
+   - Users can start or stop the cleaning process manually using a remote control or companion app (if developed).
+The app can also provide real-time status updates and control options for the robot.

+By combining advanced sensor technology, intelligent algorithms, and efficient power management, this robotic vacuum cleaner is designed to provide a hassle-free cleaning experience, maintaining clean floors autonomously.

 ---